Why camera synchronization is so important

 3. Download logs from Reach and base station

-After the flight, get the RINEX logs from your airborne Reach module and a base station (Reach RS, CORS or another receiver).
+After the flight, you can download the RINEX logs from your airborne Reach module and a base station (Reach RS, CORS or another receiver).

 4. Process logs and get a file with geotags of photos

 NTRIP or another Reach as a base station